angel23v/JavaScript-Projects-Course/README.md

 # JavaScript-Projects-Course
-Some course that I have done taking a Javascript Course
+Some tasks that I have done taking a Javascript Course